joos-too/Pokemon-Soullink-Tracker/README.md

 - Do not set VITE_USE_FIREBASE_EMULATOR in production.
 The app will validate these variables at runtime and throw a helpful error if missing.
 - Vite automatically exposes variables prefixed with VITE_ to the client.

-## German Pokémon names (Autocomplete)
+## Autocomplete for German Pokémon names

-- The app ships with a preloaded list file at `src/data/pokemon-de.ts` used for zero‑latency Vorschläge.
+- The app ships with a preloaded list file at `src/data/pokemon-de.ts` used for zero‑latency suggestions in search fields.
 - To (re)generate this list from PokeAPI, run:

 ```
 npm run build:names
 ```

-This fetches all Pokémon-Spezies, extracts the deutschen Namen and writes them back into `src/data/pokemon-de.ts`.
+This fetches all Pokémon species, extracts the german names and writes them back into `src/data/pokemon-de.ts`.

 - At runtime, the app also refreshes this list in the background from time to time and caches it in `localStorage` without blocking the UI.